 What makes us different?

-Our classroom is in the arena, and the Horses are the teachers!
-When team members or individuals are taken out of the traditional classroom/boardroom, the learning potential increases exponentially.
+Our training room is in the arena, and the Horses are the teachers!
+When team members or individuals are taken out of the traditional meeting room, the learning potential increases exponentially.

 Horses are a prey animal and are acutely attuned to their surroundings.
 There is no pulling around a 500kg prey animal!
 To effectively complete our programs, participants learn to strengthen their leadership ability and communication styles.
 Horses are incredible teachers because exist in the moment and are consistently reacting to stimulus provided by participants (behaviour, skills, attitudes and intent).